niftools/blender_niftools_addon/docs/development/setup.rst

 .. note::

-   * The build enviroment creates a command line window which detects requirements and sets the pathing information.
+   * The build enviroment is a tool to standardise development for all NifTools application on Windows
-   * It is used to develop any NifTools application on Windows.
+   * Its purpose is to initialises a command line window with temporary enviromental setting, to avoid PATH variables.
-   * The script will attempt to auto-detect paths but it is better to set them by setting parameters ``-flag@value``.
+   * It reads from a .ini file where non-standard locations path can be defined.
    * For more information, read the :file:`README.rst` file provided with the repository.

 **Windows**